 In 1994, the DSM-IV softened the age of onset “rules” requiring only some of the symptoms to appear before age 7.
 Subtypes were also added.
-It is during the 1990s that Adult ADHD becomes recognized as a valid disorder.
+It was during the 1990s that Adult ADHD became recognized as a valid disorder.

 In 2013, the DSM-5 changed the requirement that symptoms be present before age 7 to before age 12.

 WHAT IS IT?
 ADHD is a self-regulation disorder.
 Regulation is, essentially, flexible self-control described by 4 Ss: starting, sustaining, stopping and switching attention, action, motivation, and more.
 It is understood as a neurodevelopmental disorder, which is to say it is a way that the brain (“neuro”) develops that affects, more than anything, self-regulation, essentially, decreasing it compared to what’s seen for those without ADHD.
 And here’s the disorder part: It is associated with distress and/or dysfunction, including poorer results at school and work, higher levels of health-risking behaviors, and being less satisfied with oneself.